dfinity/motoko/design/guide.md

 TODO
 * use menhir --only-preprocess-uu parser.mly followed by sed to create concrete grammar
 * perhaps use notions of left-evaluation and evaluation to talk about variable deref in just on place?
--->
+* perhaps just spell out left-to-right evaluation, trap propagating to avoid all the lurid detail in each expression -->

 ## Introduction